tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > Note that this will update your `package.json` with a new dependency.

 That's it!
-Now we can use Angular 2's power in our Meteor app.
+Now we can use Angular 2's power in our Meteor app!

 ## HTML